Skint Dad

 You may not get fortunes, but you’ll get something to help buy some food.

 Also, have you bought anything recently?
-If you still have the receipt (and the return’s policy is good), you could return the item and get your cash back.
+If you still have the receipt (and the return policy is still valid), you can return the item and get your cashback.

 Use up loyalty points